drueck/n8sg7r/README.md

 N8s G7r (Numeronyms Generator)
 ==============================

-A translator to make those pesky English words and sentences shorter and easier to remember!
+A translator to shorten English words with clever abbreviations.
+You know, like I18n instead of Internationalization.